the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

     ...
 ```

-Oh... there's the smoking gun!
+Oh... there's your smoking gun!

+Everyone knows that a tool is only as good as its description if the agent has any chance of using it.

+We didn't even link a ticket in the TODO... 💀

 Also, are we not even sending in the user query?
 That seems like it would be useful context for the agent when searching through what could be very many logs, potentially with more errors than are relevant to what the user's asking about.

-You make the following changes:
+So, you make the following changes:

 ```
 @tool